amyapostol19/technical-interview/README.md

 **Folder 3: Code Review** [2 points]

-Here is our app’s repo https://github.com/nagimonyc/trk-app
+Here is our app’s repo: https://github.com/nagimonyc/trk-app

 Answer the following 2 questions
   1. Where are new users redirected to when they first launch the app?
   2. What happens to the user's screen upon a successful NFC read?